3110 S. State Street,

 No one has favorited this theater yet

-The Grand Theatre opened in 1911 at South State Street near 31st Street, with seating for about 500.
+The Grand Theatre opened in 1911 at S. State Street near W. 31st Street, with seating for about 500.
 The theatre replaced an older and smaller Grand Theatre a few doors down the street, which, upon the opening of the new Grand Theatre was renamed Phoenix Theatre and became a movie house.

 The new Grand Theatre was one of the premier entertainment venues of the South Side for years after its opening, becoming the place where Jazz was introduced to Chicago, starting in 1915 with the Original Creole Orchestra.
 Later, legendary African-American entertainers such as Bessie Smith, William ‘Bojangles’ Robinson and Ethel Waters made appearances at the Grand Theatre.